stevedonovan/gentle-intro/readme.md

 and embedded systems that might not even have an operating system.
 However, it's actually a very pleasant language to write normal application code in as well.

+The big difference from C and C++ is that Rust is _safe by default_; all memory accesses are checked.
+It is not possible to corrupt memory by accident.

 The unifying principles behind Rust are:

   - strictly enforcing _safe borrowing_ of data